Asus ZenWatch Review

 Of course, if you prefer metal or plastic (though we have no idea why) to leather, you can switch straps with ease as the ZenWatch is highly customizable.
 All you have to do is press the release the pins that are attached to the lugs and they’ll pop out quite easily.

 Oh, and we almost forgot.
 There’s a power button on the back.
 Why?
-We don’t know, especially since you can switch off your smartphone from the options and these will be much easier to find than power button.
+We don’t know, especially since you can switch off your smartphone from the options and these will be much easier to find than the power button.
 It’s somewhere underneath, just jam your finger and you’ll find it.
 One day.
 Probably for hard resetting, we all know how that goes.

 Hmm, a stainless-steel body with a leather strap.
 Certainly looks nice, but certainly not very good for fitness, right?
 Quite right.

 True enough, fitness freaks can definitely find better than the ZenWatch smart-watch.
-At least something that has a accurate heart rate monitor and GPS tracking.
+At least something that has an accurate heart rate monitor and GPS tracking.
 The only things remotely useful if you are going running with this smart-watch on your wrist are the step counter.

 Unfortunately, the built-in Bio-sensor, which is supposed to give you your heart-rate readings, will be so off the charts that it is more likely to give you a heart attack itself.
 The step counter doesn’t fare much better either, as it looks like it has a mind of its own.
 That of a 5-year old, who still doesn’t know how to count properly.